atsteinberg/auth-frontend/README.md

 Run `npm install` in the root folder of the repo.
 ## Start the backend

-Clone the backend from XXX.
-Fill in the required env variables (see docs in backend repo).
+Clone the backend from `git@github.com:atsteinberg/auth-backend.git`.
+Set the required env variables (see docs in backend repo).
 Run `npm start` in the root folder of the backend repo.

 ## Set correct env variables